jlfaucher/executor5-bulk/ooDialog/trunk/examples/controls/ListView/subitem.editing/ReadMe.txt

   	ReadMe

-  1.  ooDialog - Dialog Control Example Programs
+  1.  ooDialog - List-view Example Programs
   -----------------------------------------------

-  This directory contains example programs that demonstrate how to use the list-view control in ooDialog.
-The examples range from simple to medium complex.
+  This directory contains several, similar, example programs that demonstrate how to embedd a dialog control within the the list-view.

-    - columnClickListView.rex
+  The embedded controls allow the user to do in-place editing of the subitems in the list-view when in report mode.

-    An example program that shows how to determine which row and which column in a list view control the user has clicked on.
+  To activate subitem editing, the user first selects a row by clicking on it with the mouse.
+If the user then clicks one more time, the embedded control becomes active.
+The user enters the value desired.
+At that point, hitting enter makes the change.
+If the user hits the escape key, or clicks somewhere else on the list-view, the change is abandoned.

-    - customDrawListView.rex
+    - dropDownComboBox.rex

-    Shows how to use a list-view with emphasis on custom draw.
-Custom draw with a list-view allows you set the text color, background color, and font for individuals list-view items.
-And when the list-view is in report view, this can be done for individual subitems of each row.
+    Embeds a drop down combo box in the list-view.

-    - columnIcons.rex
+    - dropDownListComboBox.rex

-    This example shows how to use icons for all columns in a list-view, how to use LvFullRow objects to populate a list-view, and how to use the internal sorting feature of the ooDialog framework.
-In report view, the columns can be drag and droppred to arrange the order.
+    Embeds a drop down list combo box in the list-view.

-    Clicking on a column sorts the column.
+    - editControl.rex

-  The subitem.editing subdirectory contains several examples of embedding dialog controls within the list-view to allow in-place editing of the subitems in report view.
+    Embeds an edit control in the list-view.